aashishmalhotra/eda-haberman-survival-dataset/README.md

 I also wrote an accompanied blog post.
 An accompanied Medium blog post has been written and can be viewed here: [A Thorough Investigation of Haberman's Cancer Survival Dataset using Explorartory Data Analysis]().
 The complete notebook can be accessed [here]().

+The goal is to train the neural network to predict whether a patient survived after breast cancer surgery, when it is given other attributes as input.
+First thing that is needed in order to do that, is to have a data set.
+A data set can be found here.
+The name of the data set is Haberman's Survival Dataset (March 4, 1991).
+The dataset contains cases from a study that was conducted between 1958 and 1970 at the University of Chicago's Billings Hospital on the survival of patients who had undergone surgery for breast cancer.

+The data set contains 306 instances, and number of attributes are 3.
+The first attribute is the age of patient, the second attribute is year of operation, the third attribute is number of positive axillary nodes detected.
+Each instance has one of 2 possible classes( the patient survived 5 years or longer or the patient died within 5 year).

+Input attributes are:

+Age of patient at time of operation (numerical) Patient's year of operation (year - 1900, numerical) Number of positive axillary nodes detected (numerical) Output attribute is: Survival status (class attribute)

+1 = the patient survived 5 years or longer

+2 = the patient died within 5 year

+The first three attributes have values from 0 to 100.
+The last attribute - class, takes the values 1 and 2 (1 the patient survived, 2 the patient died).

+When data set dowloaded, it can not be inserted in Neuroph in its original form.
+For it to be able to help us with this classification problem, we need to normalize the data first.
+The type of neural network that will be used in this experiment is multi layer perceptron with backpropagation.

 <p align="center">